MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-mirrored-sql-servers.md

 DPM protects the following configurations:

-- Principal is clustered, mirror is not.
+- Principal is clustered, mirror isn't.
-- Principal is not clustered, mirror is.
+- Principal isn't clustered, mirror is.
 - Both principal and mirror are clustered.

 ## Common scenarios

 ### A protected SQL Server database gets mirrored

 At the time of backup, DPM detects that the database was mirrored and raises an alert.
-You need to remove protection (with retaining backup data) for the database, and then re-protect it.
+You need to remove protection (with retaining backup data) for the database, and then reprotect it.

 > [!NOTE]
 > DPM maintains a single replica for the mirror.

 ### A mirror is broken

 When the mirror is broken for a mirrored SQL Server database that is currently protected by DPM, backups fail with alerts.
-Remove protection (with retaining backup data) for the SQL Server database and re-protect it.
+Remove protection (with retaining backup data) for the SQL Server database and reprotect it.

 ### Principal partner in a mirror fails over and fails back before the next backup

-This scenario does not affect protection, because DPM is not informed about the failover, unless a backup of the mirror is in progress.
+This scenario doesn't affect protection because DPM isn't informed about the failover, unless a backup of the mirror is in progress.

 ### Principal partner fails and the mirror server takes over

 When DPM detects that the mirror is the principal partner, it stops the backup job.
 It then performs a consistency check on the database that failed over after 30 minutes.

 > [!NOTE]
 > During these 30 minutes if the database fails back to the original principal, DPM detects this and resumes protection after performing a consistency check.

-If you try to back up the mirrored database before the scheduled consistency check (after 30 minutes), an alert indicating that a consistency check is required is created on the DPM Monitor tab, and the backup will not start until a consistency check is done.
+If you try to back up the mirrored database before the scheduled consistency check (after 30 minutes), an alert indicating that a consistency check is required is created on the DPM Monitor tab, and the backup won't start until a consistency check is done.
 To start the backup immediately, do a consistency check and retry the backup.

 ### One protected database is made the mirror of another protected database